ECB's Costa says Portugal needs consensus, S&P cuts outlook

 Fitch ratings agency said on Thursday said that prolonged political uncertainty could pressure its BB+ rating for Portugal.

-ECB's Costa, who is also governor of the Bank of Portugal, said earlier that Portugal adjustment's program had been "executed in a rigorous way".
+ECB's Costa, who is also governor of the Bank of Portugal, said earlier that Portugal adjustment's programme had been "executed in a rigorous way".

 "Yet there is in the population and (among) political agents a feeling of failure, that we missed the targets," he told a conference.
 "Besides social cohesion, there are important conditions, the first is political consensus," Costa said.